COE Cost in Singapore (2026): Depreciation, Cycle Risk & 5-Year Exposure

 COE prices are cyclical (and vary by category).
 As an illustrative way to think about volatility, broad bands across recent years have looked like:

 These are not forecasts or guarantees — they exist to show that COE is not stable.
 Always reference current bidding results before committing capital.
 The point is: COE volatility flows directly into depreciation.
+But COE is only one layer of why a Singapore car starts expensive.
+For the non-COE side of the entry stack, read OMV, ARF, and car taxes.

 3) Why COE Drives Depreciation (5-Year Lens)